h2r/pidrone_pkg/README.md

    into the ground fairly dramatically.
 It should only fall, since it is no longer recieving power, and this does not happen on battery power.
 Nobody has been hit by this!?
+- Starting with release v2.2, all releases work on ROS Kinetic.
+Older releases do not - they only work up to ROS Indigo.
+Furthermore, releases v2.2 and higher do not have backward compatibility with older versions of ROS.

 ## Misc